asciinema/asciinema-server/CONTRIBUTING.md

 ## Asking for help

 Github issue tracker is not a support forum.
 If you need help then either [join
-#asciinema IRC channel on freenode](https://kiwiirc.com/nextclient/irc.freenode.net/#asciinema) or drop us an email at support@asciinema.org.
+#asciinema IRC channel on freenode](https://kiwiirc.com/nextclient/irc.freenode.net/#asciinema) or
+ask a question on [asciinema community forum](https://discourse.asciinema.org/).

 ## Reporting security issues

-If you found a security issue in asciinema please contact us at support@asciinema.org.
-For the benefit of all asciinema users please **do not** publish details of the vulnerability in a Github issue.
+If you've found a security issue which may affect asciinema.org users please contact admin@asciinema.org.
+For the benefit of all asciinema.org users please **do not** publish details of the vulnerability in a Github issue.

-The PGP key below (1eb33a8760dec34b) can be used when sending encrypted email to or verifying responses from support@asciinema.org.
+The PGP key below (1eb33a8760dec34b) can be used when sending encrypted email to or verifying responses from admin@asciinema.org.

 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----